DanielTsang26/network-monitoring-lab/README.md

 ## OBJECTIVES:

-The objective of the Network Administrator Lab is to provide hands-on experience in configuring and monitoring essential network services.
+The objective of the Network Monitoring Lab is to provide hands-on experience in configuring and monitoring essential network services.
 Specifically this lab aims to:

 - Configure and verify Syslog for centralized event logging.